ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

 &nbsp;     No dataset captures reality perfectly.
+Measurement error, missing values, and

+&nbsp;     simplifications are unavoidable.

+&nbsp;   </p>

+&nbsp;   <p>

+&nbsp;     Data record only what was measured, not everything that may matter.

+&nbsp;     Important factors may be unobserved or difficult to measure.

+&nbsp;   </p>

+&nbsp;   <p>

-Measurement error and missing information are unavoidable, and data record only what was measured, not everything that may matter.
-Treating data as exact truth ignores uncertainty and can lead to incorrect conclusions.
+&nbsp;     Treating data as exact truth ignores these limitations and can lead to

+&nbsp;     incorrect conclusions and false confidence.

 &nbsp;   </p>